How to Grow Avocado From Seed or Pit

-- Gently dub the pit with a paper towel to dry.
+- Gently dab the pit with a paper towel to dry.

-- Stab gently with three or four tooth picks, about one third of the way up.
+- Stab the pit with three or four toothpicks, about one third of the way up.

-Always check the water level and make sure that at least an inch of the base of the pit is in the water.
+- Check the water level often and make sure that at least an inch of the base of the pit is in the water.
 Add more water as needed.

-To make the stem stronger, when the stem grows to about six inches, cut the stem back to three inches.
+- To make the stem stronger, when the stem grows to about six inches, cut it back to three inches.
 In another two to three weeks, new leaves will sprout and there will be more roots at the bottom.

 - Water lightly regularly, with an occasional deep soak.
 Keep the soil moist, but not muddy.

-- If the leaves are turning yellow, you are over-watering.. so let the soil dry out and then water as usual.
+- If the leaves are turning yellow, you are over-watering.
+Let the soil dry out and then water as usual.

 - When your avocado tree grows to about 12 six inches high, cut it back to six inches.
 This will encourage the tree to grow side shoots and more leaves.
 Soon you'll have a beautiful leafy avocado tree.

-If you're wondering if your avocado tree will bear fruits--it can, but you have to wait 7 to 15 years after planting.
-By the way, the fruit on a new avocado tree will not be the same as the fruit you may have tasted when you got the pit.
+If you're wondering if your avocado tree will ever bear fruit—it will, but you'll have to wait 7 to 15 years after planting.
+By the way, the fruit on a new avocado tree will not be exactly the same as the fruit you may have tasted when you got the pit.